Update: I recently upgraded to kernel 2.6.15.6 and to Xorg 7.

 given by the wacom-kernel-source package as it builds).

-After installing the wacom*.deb package in /usr/src/modules (using dpkg) you have a driver set up - but I found that this driver didn't work (it wasn't up to date).
-Nevertheless the package is worth installing because it configures udev to automatically configure the devices once a good driver IS installed.
+After installing the wacom*.deb package in /usr/src/modules (using dpkg) I found that the driver didn't work (it was outdated).
+Nevertheless the package is worth installing because it performs some "udev" configuration.

 The good driver (along with an exhaustive HOWTO) is located at The Linux Wacom Project.
 This should be considered the primary source.
 My notes here only apply to my specific situation - those notes are much more general.